rycus86/githooks/README.md

 $ git config --global --unset githooks.autoupdate.enabled
 ```

 You can also check for updates at any time by executing `git hooks update`, using the [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool.
+You can also use its `git hooks config [enable|disable] update` command to enable or disable the automatic update checks.

 ### Uninstalling